-- Productivity measurement based on statistics and metrics which show how the process is going.
-This evaluation will help teams to estimate the projects similar to the ongoing one, i.e. to schedule the delivery time and costs more accurately.
+- Productivity measurement based on statistics and metrics, which show how the process is going.
+This evaluation will help teams to estimate projects similar to the ongoing one, i.e. to schedule the delivery time and costs more accurately.

-Good CRM vendors either provide own managers for the transition period or cooperate with in-house specialists closely.
+Good CRM vendors either provide their own managers for the transition period or closely cooperate with in-house specialists.
 It’s crucial to solve issues quickly to avoid productivity dumps.
 You can discuss the ongoing process online or in-person on weekly meetings.

-As for insurance commission software, the most valuable information is built around policies and personal details of clients.
+As for insurance commission software, the most valuable information is built around policies and the personal details of clients.
 Find this data primarily, validate it, and move to new storages.
-Ideally, CRM vendors provide automated migration tools, so your employees aren’t overloaded with manual checking and transferring.
+Ideally, CRM vendors provide automated migration tools so your employees aren’t overloaded with manual checking and transferring.

-Put simply, MVP is a very basic version of the final product which comes with the most necessary features only.
+Put simply, MVP is a very basic version of the final product, it comes with only the most necessary features .
 Such an application is cheaper than the fully-functional alternative, so our clients can install it without huge expenses.
-By testing MVP in real market conditions, insurance agents can check how the software works, which features are also required and which are not as efficient as they should be.
+By testing MVP in real market conditions, insurance agents can check how the software works – which features are also required and which are not as efficient as they should be.

 Updating and Maintenance

-Lastly, don’t forget about post-launch challenges.
+Last, don’t forget about post-launch challenges.
 Constantly changing markets require businesses to evolve their approaches and software quickly.
 Health insurance CRM is a part of this evolution, too.
-You should foresee directions in which the company will develop itself, so authors of software will be able to update it optimally.
+You should foresee directions in which the company will develop itself so authors of software will be able to update it optimally.
 Here are a few brief insights on how support teams maintain apps: